Max7im/jquery-csv/CONTRIBUTING.md

-If you don't know where to start, take a look at the [Roadmap][Roadmap] of proposed changes in the next release.
+If you don't know where to start, take a look at the [Roadmap][Roadmap] of proposed changes for the next release.

 # How You Can Help